 VA Online Horse Betting Guide 2023

-Horse betting in Virginia gives people in Virginia the chance to enjoy the pageantry and majesty of horse racing.
+Horse betting in Virginia gives people in the state the chance to enjoy the pageantry and majesty of horse racing.
 Whether it’s live racing at the track or simulcasts from races around the country, Virginians can enjoy the excitement of placing a wager on the ponies.
+Here’s what you need to know.

-The result is a push forward and pull back on horse betting in Old Dominion over the years.
-At present, Virginia has but one single horse track holding live racing.
+At present, Virginia has one horse track that puts on live races.
 Colonial Downs returned to live racing in April 2019 after six years of quiet on the turf.

 In addition to the facilities at Colonial Downs, Virginians can also wager on simulcast races at four off-track betting locations: